winneon/docker-bittorrent/README.md

 To use [ruTorrent], open `127.0.0.1:MAIN` in a web browser, replacing `MAIN` with the web port you bound (i.e. `127.0.0.:8080`).
 When prompted, input the username/password combo `bittorrent/bittorrent`.

 To change the username/password, run the following command.
 Replace `USERNAME` and `PASSWORD` with your desired username & password, respectively.
+If you used the [Docker Compose] installation method, replace `bittorrent` with the container name that [Docker Compose] generated.

 ```bash
 $ docker exec -it bittorrent htpasswd -cb /data/rutorrent/.htpasswd USERNAME PASSWORD